scrudgey/DJ2020/serialization.md

 Two methods:

 1. Instantiate(template)
+    Used when we need a fresh instance of the object.
 2. Instantiate(template, state)
+    Used when we want to load an object defined by state.

 Question: doesn't this all require special code in all cases?
-Answer: there's probably no getting around that.

-We already plan on writing special serialization code at all levels.
+Answer: We already plan on writing special serialization code at all levels.
 We just need to be aware of these intricacies, and have a plan.

 # The plan

+Separate the template and the mutable state.
+We save only the mutable state and a reference to the template.

 1. All instances are instantiated from templates.
 Either:
     a.
 Instantiate(template)